justinmassie/AI-Assignment-MAT-311/README.md

 # Credit Card Fraud Detection — Exploratory Data Analysis (EDA)

 ## Overview
-This project recreates the exploratory data analysis (EDA) portion of the **Credit Card Fraud Detection** notebook presented in class.
-The goal was to practice using a **Large Language Model (LLM)** to assist in reproducing the analysis **without directly copying** any code, text, or visuals from the original source.
+This project recreates the exploratory data analysis (EDA) portion of the Credit Card Fraud Detection notebook presented in class.
+The goal was to practice using a LLM to assist in reproducing the analysis without directly copying any code, text, or visuals from the original source.

-All work up to, but **not including**, the machine learning section ("Can we predict if a transaction is a fraud?") has been completed.
+All work up to, but not including, the machine learning section ("Can we predict if a transaction is a fraud?") has been completed.

 ## Objectives
 - Recreate and expand on the in-class EDA using my own questions and AI-assisted reasoning.